- 1 The Land

 The North-West wine zone is made of only two regions; The Murray Darling and Swan hill.
 Though the list of regions is small the zone is responsible for producing a quarter of the wine in Australia and a third of the chardonnay.
 The area is hot, dry and has minimal rainfall.
 The area is known to the locals as ‘Sunraysia’.

 The Murray Darling

 The Murray Darling wine region is mainly bulk produced wines and it doesn’t really focus on the individual boutique vineyards.
-It is the second largest region in Australia, starting at the border of S.A., through victoria and running into New South Wales.
+It is the largest wine region in Victoria and second in Australia, starting at the border of South Australia, through Victoria and running into New South Wales.

 Swan Hill wine region is a great little spot with lots of cellar doors to visit and plenty of water sports, outdoor activities and local produce to try.

 The North East wine zone is sectioned into six beautiful regions; Alpine Valleys, Beechworth, Glenrowan, King Valley, Rutherglen and Upper Goulburn.
 The zone sits on the western foothills of The Great Dividing Range.
 Alpine Valleys and King Valley climb different altitudes providing diverse climates all throughout the region.
 The cooler climate gives the grapes unique aromas and maturity as they spend more time on the vine.

 King Valley wine has an incredible Mediterranean influence on the varietals, coming from Italian migrant families that have been perfecting the craft in the area for many years.
 There are lots of cellar doors with great food and excellent tasting tours.